eheperson/momentup-project/README.md

 **NOTE**: *The purpose of the `./lab` directory is to testing new updates before applying to the web app and it is totaly seperated form `./web` which is the main directory of this project.*

+> **API endpoints are  and there are some extra works including Frontend.
+Web APP GUI is developed optionally to the purpose of the testing implementation procedure.**

+> **You do not need to interact with Frontend, all requested endpoints for this task works fine**

 ---
 ## Setup Steps :
 ```